MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization/right-to-left.md

 ### iOS

-Xamarin.iOS applications can be forced to always use a right-to-left layout, regardless of device settings.
-This can be accomplished by modifying the **AppDelegate** class as follows:
+Xamarin.iOS applications can be forced to always use a right-to-left layout by modifying the **AppDelegate** class as follows:

 1. Declare the `IntPtr_objc_msgSend` function as the first line in your `AppDelegate` class: